JanssenProject/jans/docs/cedarling/cedarling-policy-store.md

 ## Note on test fixtures

-You will notice that test fixtures in the cedarling code base are quite often in yaml rather than in json.
+You will notice that test fixtures in the Cedarling code base are quite often in yaml rather than in json.

-yaml is intended for **cedarling internal use only**.
+yaml is intended for **Cedarling internal use only**.

 The rationale is that yaml has excellent support for embedded, indented, multiline string values.
 That is far easier to read than base64 encoded json strings, and is beneficial for debugging and validation that test cases are correct.